dokoch/Information_Structures/00_Getting_Setup/README.md

-# Getting Setup to SAS/Python
+# Getting Setup to use SAS/Python

 ## Introduction